-Becker, an associate professor in Virginia Tech’s Pamplin College of Business, encourages managers to “emphasize that the purpose of the parties is to come together and celebrate their shared membership in the organization and remind them that it is a work function.”
+“The purpose of hosting holiday parties is for employees to come together and celebrate their shared membership in the organization and remind them that it is a work function,” says Becker.

 1. Remind employees in advance of social gatherings that the organization has no tolerance for any inappropriate conduct.

 2. Be extremely proactive when setting guidelines and limiting or monitoring alcohol consumption.

 3. Make certain employees understand attendance is optional.
 It should not in any way be considered a condition of their employment.